 Under section 13 of the Act all RMPs must include an incident identification and notification protocol.
 The incident identification and notification protocol outlines events that if occur would constitute a potential risk to health and require remedial action and notification of the DHA.
+A detection of E. coli (an exceedance) constitutes an incident and must be reported to DHA.
 Refer to the incident identification and notification protocol for supply specific incident notification requirements.
+E. coli should not be detected per 100 mL sample taken from the drinking water supply at the point of use.